ythalorossy/Android/README.md

 # Android

-erie of Android project used in personal purpose
+Serie of Android project used in personal purpose